Performing & Visual Arts

-Our Popular Entertainment events feature a dynamic mix of artists, musicians, entertainers and speakers, and attract enthusiastic crowds to our 4,400-seat, open-air Amphitheater.
+Our Amphitheater events feature a dynamic mix of artists, musicians, comedians entertainers and speakers, and attract enthusiastic crowds to our 4,400-seat, open-air Amphitheater.

 The Chautauqua Dance program, formed by artistic director Jean-Pierre Bonnefoux in 1989, includes performances by internationally acclaimed ballet and modern dance companies and the renowned School of Dance.